jamesbuckett/ckad-questions/03-ckad-deployment.md

 kubectl describe deployment edit-deployment | grep Image
 ```

-This works but does not help with the record part of the question, so switch to set the `set image` command
+This works but does not record what the change was.

 </p>
 </details>